ufukty/gohandlers/docs/articles/basic/the-gohandlers-way.md

 }
 ```

-This allows gohandlers to remain focused purely on generating HTTP-related boilerplate, while your custom types encapsulate domain rules clearly.
+This allows Gohandlers to remain focused purely on generating HTTP-related boilerplate, while your custom types encapsulate domain rules clearly.

 ---

 ## Simplified Handler Registration

-Gone are the days of manually registering each handler. gohandlers generates a single method to register all handlers automatically:
+Gone are the days of manually registering each handler.
+Gohandlers generates a single method to register all handlers automatically:

 **Example Generated ListHandlers:**